DISHDevEx/eks-ml-pipeline/README.md

 ```console
 from eks_ml_pipeline import EMRServerless
 ```
-For detailed step on how to submit a new job to EMR serverless application, refer to the documentaion [here](https://dish-wireless-network.atlassian.net/wiki/spaces/~6329e5517f85f167779caffe/pages/318669446/EMR+Serverless+-+How+to+Guide#2.a-When-submitting-a-new-job-to-EMR-serverless-application).
+For detailed steps on how to submit a new job to EMR serverless application, refer to the documentaion [here](https://dish-wireless-network.atlassian.net/wiki/spaces/~6329e5517f85f167779caffe/pages/318669446/EMR+Serverless+-+How+to+Guide#2.a-When-submitting-a-new-job-to-EMR-serverless-application).